Discover Mozart: full biography, news, features and music to play and download.

 We all know what helium can do to your speaking voice, but what can it do to Mozart's famous Clarinet Concerto?
 We're about to find out.

 Helium is lighter than air, so the sound waves travel through it faster: sound travels at 344 meters per second through air (composed of nitrogen, oxygen, argon and carbon dioxide), but at an amazing 927 meters a second through helium.
 This alters the sound waves as it passes through your larynx, or your woodwind instrument.
+Doctors do not recommend inhaling helium.
+In sufficient quantities it can have adverse affects on health and has on occasion caused deaths.

 Here you go: